 Complex materials are characterized by the fact that their properties and functionalities depend on the organization and interaction of their structures at various length scales, from the atomic structure, through the nanometric, mesoscopic and macroscopic scales.

-Such materials play a central role in modern society, and are present, for example, in batteries, electronic devices, industrial processes, and in many other applications.
-The knowledge of the structure of these materials at the atomic level is of particular interest to science, since the macroscopic physical properties reflect the cumulative effect of several interactions between nearby atoms, the so-called local structure.
+Such materials play a central role in modern society and are found, for example, in batteries, electronic devices, industrial processes, and many other applications.
+Understanding the atomic-level structure of these materials is of particular interest to science, as the macroscopic physical properties are a reflection of the cumulative effect of various interactions between nearby atoms, known as the local structure.

-The JATOBÁ beamline will be dedicated to experiments to determine the structure of materials, from their local structure (chemical bond lengths and interatomic distances) to the shape and size of nanostructures, both crystalline and non-crystalline materials, such as such as liquids, amorphous materials, and nanoparticles.
-The JATOBÁ beamline will also allow experiments resolved in time to analyze the kinetics of structural changes that occur in complex materials when subjected to external stimuli.
+The JATOBÁ beamline will be dedicated to experiments aimed at determining the structure of materials, from their local structure (chemical bond lengths and interatomic distances) to the shape and size of nanostructures, both in crystalline and non-crystalline materials, such as liquids, amorphous materials, and nanoparticles.
+The JATOBÁ beamline will also allow for time-resolved experiments to analyze the kinetics of structural changes that occur in complex materials when subjected to external stimuli.

 Brazilian cedar or fragrant cedar (Cedrela odorata) is a tree of great natural distribution, which in Brazil occurs in the Atlantic Forest, in the Amazon and even in the Caatinga biome.
 Its name is due to the good quality of its wood and the characteristic odor, similar to the original cedar, known as Lebanon cedar.

-Proteins are biological macromolecules formed by chains of smaller molecules, called amino acids.
-After its formation, the chain of amino acids bends and folds over itself, acquiring a shape, called secondary and tertiary structures, which will enable its function in the body.
-The investigation of the three-dimensional structure of a protein or enzyme makes it possible to understand its action and its interaction with other molecules.
+Proteins are biological macromolecules formed by chains of smaller molecules called amino acids.
+After their formation, the chain of amino acids folds and twists upon itself, acquiring a specific shape, known as secondary and tertiary structures, which enables their function in the organism.
+Investigating the three-dimensional structure of a protein or enzyme allows us to understand its action and its interactions with other molecules.

-The understanding of how these structures behave in the biological environment and how the formation of protein-drug complexes enables the solution of several medical and scientific problems.
+Understanding how these structures behave in the biological environment and how protein-drug complexes form enables the solution of various medical and scientific problems.

-The CEDRO beamline will allow investigating this secondary structure of proteins and protein-drug complexes, identifying the disordered regions of these proteins, as well as analyzing the interactions of proteins with small molecules, which will contribute to the development of drugs.
-Associated with this, the CEDRO beamline will allow measurements to be carried out under conditions similar to those found in the biological environment where these molecules are found.
+The CEDRO beamline allows the investigation of the secondary structure of proteins and protein-drug complexes, identification of disordered regions in these proteins, and analysis of protein interactions with small molecules, which will contribute to drug development.
+In addition, CEDRO allows measurements to be carried out under conditions similar to those found in the biological environment where these molecules are present.

 Sapê is the popular name for the grass Imperata brasiliensis whose stems, after being dried, are used to build the roof of rustic houses.
 Its name derives from the tupi word ssa’pé, “that which iluminates”, in reference to its easy burning.

 The development of increasingly powerful and efficient electronic devices requires the continuous miniaturization of their components.
-For this, it is necessary to constantly search for materials that have adequate structural, electronic, and optical properties.
+To achieve this, there is a constant search for materials with suitable structural, electronic, and optical properties.

 An example of these new materials are the so-called topological insulators.
 These materials have the special characteristic of being electrical insulators in their inner volume and, at the same time, electrical conductors on their surfaces with low electrical resistance.
 In addition, these materials would allow the construction of extremely robust transistors and quantum memory bits, helping in the evolution of quantum computing, which would revolutionize data processing speeds.

-The SAPÊ beamline will study the electronic structure of these topological insulators and a wide variety of other materials, allowing the investigation, for example, of superconducting properties, graphene, and the study of electronic states of interfaces between solids and ultrathin films.
+The SAPÊ beamline is dedicated to the study of the electronic structure of these topological insulators and a wide variety of other materials.
+It allows investigations, for example, into the properties of superconductors, graphene, and the study of electronic states at interfaces between solids and ultra-thin films.